DENTAL DISEASE IS A FREQUENT HEALTH ISSUE IN DOGS AND CATS

 Dental disease is caused by bacterial plaque build-up along the gum line, which can potentially lead to problems such as gingivitis, tooth root abscesses, pain and in severe cases bacteraemia (bacteria in the blood stream which can cause heart, liver and kidney disease).

 Therefore, it is crucial that you have your pet’s mouth checked regularly by a vet to assess any problem in early stages and make sure your pet’s teeth and mouth are healthy.

-Our Veterinarian will examine your pet’s mouth to look for:
+Our clinic offers free dental checks, where a veterinarian will examine your pet’s mouth to look for:

 - Broken or missing teeth.

 - Discoloured teeth, masses and obvious periodontal disease.